raic0d3r/sentora-installers/README.md

 ## ALL INFORMATION BELOW MAY BE INACCURATE OR INCOMPLETE ##
 * * *

-## Vagrant installer/upgrader development & testing ##

 Folders mounted to /root/sentora/{install,uninstall,upgrade}

 ## Official maintainers ##

-The officially supported operating system installer and upgrade scripts are maintained internally by [members of the official Sentora team](http://sentora.org/about/the-team).

 Sentora important files paths and OS specificities